lawrencegripper/covidinflux/README.md

 - `daily` is number of lab confirmed cases that day.
 - `total100k` is number of lab confirmed cases total per 100k people.
 - `total100k` is number of lab confirmed cases total.
-- `areaName` is the local authority name
+- `localAuth` is the local authority name
-- `areaCode` is the local authority code
+- `localAuthCode` is the local authority code

 # Quoting or using these figures